unirakun/k-redux-router/README.md

   },
   {
     drivers: {
-      // 1. add the driver (its name should be router)
+      // 1. add the driver (its name should be 'router')
       router: router({
         routes, // 2. bind your routes
         state: 'path.to.router' // 3. the path to the state (default is `ui.router`)